Recorder found in Texas plane crash; some victims identified | New Country 923

 No one has responded to a message left at a phone number associated with EE Operations.
 The company’s agent in Delaware, where EE Operations is registered, said it would forward a request for comment.

+Federal Aviation Administration records list an Addison business address for the company.
+A receptionist at the building said through an intercom that she could not comment on the crash and declined to let a reporter inside Monday afternoon.

-The twin-engine plane’s tail number, N511EF, was registered in April, Federal Aviation Administration spokesman Lynn Lunsford said Monday.
+The twin-engine plane’s tail number, N511EF, was registered in April, FAA spokesman Lynn Lunsford said Monday.
 The FAA registry confirmed that the plane was registered to EE Operations.

 The pilots used the plane’s previous tail number in radio communications Sunday and for the flight plan, said Lunsford, who added that questions about why they were using the old number would be addressed in the investigation.